Animated, waving, US Flag

 Here's a labeled version, to help point out what's happening here. :) In this lashup, the LED is powered by a battery, to ensure an absolutely PURE DC light source.
 The LED's light reflects off of the mylar balloon, and hits the small photocell.
 Because the balloon vibrates when you speak close to it, those vibrations cause the reflected light to vary, thus creating a varying voltage in the photocell.
 A single transistor preamp boosts the output enough to drive the input to the transmitter, and presto!
 It's on the air, baby! :) I tested it, and sure enough, it works!
 It has a very "hollow" sound to it, naturally, but this proves that the concept of using an LED and a photocell as a microphone pickup WILL WORK!
 Any reflective surface that is attached to some kind of diaphragm will work.
 Mylar balloons are great, because they are VERY thin, and usually very reflective.
 As long as it's very reflective, a candy wrapper, potato chip bag, etc, could also be used.

 My 'encore?
 Good question...
-I am going to adapt this technology into a new "ribbon mic" but this time, using a MYLAR ribbon to reflect light!
+I tried adapting this technology into a new "ribbon mic", using a MYLAR ribbon to reflect light.
 (No magnets, no transformer, no hum pickup!)
 This could turn out to be a pretty decent-sounding microphone, too.
 Of course, it will need to be inside a light-tight enclosure.
 I already have tested the mylar ribbon, and it works!
-I'm building the new photocell/preamp detector module...
+I tried building the new photocell/preamp detector module.
+It works fine, but the "mic enclosure" I used was not very successful.
+I eventually gave up tinkering with it, due to more pressing matters.
+BUT, that doesn't mean the idea is no good!
+Just that I struggled to get it working.
+The balloon was actually quite effective!

 Optical (balloon) mic schematic